aesh60/4-bit-Calculator-VLSI-Chip-Design/README.md

 ## **Addition**

 All designs underwent simulation, and the layout diagrams passed DRC and LVS checks.
+Schematic of all parts and Final system Layout diagram are attached, as simulation waveform and truth table

 The layout diagram was streamed into a GDS file and imported into KLayout to export it as an SVG file.
 I attached the GDS file, along with the KLayout properties and SVG exporter by MayeulC.